wasvy-org/wasvy/README.md

 ## Overview

-Wasvy is an experimental Bevy modding engine, enabling the execution of WASM binaries within Bevy applications.
-It's powered by WebAssembly (WASM) System Interface, enabling complete access to the Bevy ECS, network, filesystem, system clock and more!
+Wasvy is an experimental Bevy modding engine, enabling the execution of WebAssembly (WASM) binaries within Bevy applications.
+It's powered by WebAssembly System Interface (WASI), enabling full access to the Bevy ECS, network, filesystem, system clock and more!

 ## Features